gaganpree99/BloodLife/README.md

 The organisation can then reply to the user over email.

 ## How it works?
-In case a user has a query which is not presnt on the FAQ page, he/she has an option to submit this query to BloodLife.
+In case a user has a query which is not present on the FAQ page, he/she has an option to submit this query to BloodLife.
 To do so, the user needs to enter his email address and the query in the form provided on FAQ page.
 When the user submits the query, the same is updated into the database of BloodLife and a unique token ID is generated for the submitted query.
 This token ID is shown to the user after he presses Submit button.
 The same ID is also sent to the provided email address.
 The blood bank organisation can then communicate with the user through email and thus resolve the query.